Inflectra/spira-documentation/docs/Spira_User_Manual/User Product Management.md

 artifact (requirements, test cases, incidents, etc.) that you can use to drill-down into the appropriate section of the application.

-You will see a small "i\" in a circle at the top right of every chart.
+You will see a small "i" in a circle at the top right of every chart.
 Hovering or clicking on this will show you information about that chart.

 In addition to viewing the product home page, you can choose to filter